alchemycodelab/computer-setup/prework/ubuntu/6_eslint.md

 # Setup ESLint
 ===

-ESLint is an amazing program that basically acts as a kind of 'spell check' for your code, underlining thing in red squiggles if they don't look quite right and giving you hints about how to fix them, like so:
+ESLint is an amazing program that basically acts as a kind of 'spell check' for your code, underlining things in red squiggles if they don't look quite right and giving you hints about how to fix them, like so:

 ![](../linting.png)